csci-1301/csci-1301.github.io/docs/zip_guide.md

 ### Using the Command-Line

-Navigate to your command-line interface and run the following command (as a normal user, as indicated by `$`):
+Navigate to your command-line interface and execute the following command (as a normal user, as indicated by `$`):

 ```{.text}
 $ unzip [FileName].zip